WEST virginia legislature

 §44-1-26.
 Action on bond of personal representative.

-personal representative is returned without being satisfied, there may be
+representative is returned without being satisfied, there may be forthwith

-in any bond given by such personal representative for the faithful
+any bond given by such personal representative for the faithful discharge of

 ARTICLE 5.
 GENERAL PROVISIONS AS TO FIDUCIARIES.